 You are here

-Unlike the system of Courts under HM Courts Service there is not one Coroner's jurisdiction.
+Unlike the system of Courts under HM Courts and Tribunal Service there is not one Coroner's jurisdiction.
 There are many separate and distinct coroners’ jurisdictions in England and Wales.
 Each jurisdiction is locally funded and resourced by local authorities.
 Not all jurisdictions have a dedicated court.

 Each jurisdiction has different staffing levels for administration and investigation.
 It is usual for the staff working with HM Coroner to be employed by the local authority and/or the Police Authority.
 The Society does not have information about staff vacancies in coroners' offices.
 These positions are normally advertised on local and police authority websites.